-More Negative Publicity For Starbucks As NYPD Sgt.
-Sues For Negligence That Led To Career-Ending Injury
+More Negative Publicity For Starbucks As NYPD Officer Sues For Negligence That Led To Career-Ending Injury

 The problems all started with a Midtown New York Starbucks at 39th Street and 8th Avenue giving away free food and drinks.
 Wall had warned the company for over a year that they needed to change the policy on giving free food to emotionally disturbed patrons, but Starbucks continued to do it anyway.
 He warned the company that “someone was going to get hurt” and gave them suggestions on how to give away food in a safer manner.

 This Starbucks location, in particular, is known for having problems with harassment, assaults, and drug use in the bathroom.
-Wall also alleged that a homeless man one time urinated onto employees from the second floor, detailed Newsweek.
+Wall also alleged that a homeless man once urinated onto employees from the second floor, detailed Newsweek.

 On September 28, 2017, Wall was the one that ended up getting hurt when he responded to a call for a “disturbed and violent individual.”
 A 24-year-old homeless man, Montclair Mobley, was angry about a free croissant that was given to him and wanted a “time machine” so he could go back in time to get better free food.
 Mobley then went to grab a bag saying that he was going to kill everyone there.